orgershoni/NLP-Pattern-Generator/README.md

 ## Background
 In order to test the ability of translation system to generalize well from Hebrew to English, we need a large data set of simple Hebrew-English parallel sentences.
-In this repository you can find the following:
+Most of the work presented here is the engineering part, since the current used translation model is very weak, so the bleu scores are not represetitive.

 ### Patterns populater (patterns_populator.py)
 Given a parallel pattern in Hebrew and English, populates them in differet tesnses and "Actors", e.g.